 One of the new challenges in this study, involving the moist QG model (Section 2.1), in contrast to the dry QG model of [2], is that moisture involves comparable dynamics on all scales (see Figure 4).
 This imposes an additional challenge for the AI network, which has a better prediction ability the narrower the spectral range of the objective variable is.
-An approach I tried here to improve this aspect was to train 3 different networks in parallel, where each network predicts only one variable (from $\psi_1, \psi_2$ , and m) and has a separate loss function.
+An approach I tried here to improve in this aspect is by training 3 different networks in parallel, where each network predicts only one variable (from ψ_1, ψ_2 , and m) and has a separate loss function.
 The loss function here was built like the FouRK loss function (Equation 15), but here, I did not use the Runge-Kutta scheme, and X(t) represents only one variable for each network.
 Using this model further increased the prediction time by 133% relative to the FouRK model and improved the spectral bias on the three variables (Figure 9).